department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/help.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-You can find an accredited representative in 1 of 2 ways:
+You can find an accredited representative or VSO in 1 of 2 ways:

 1. Find a local representative (including a recognized VSO, an attorney, or a claims agent) by state/territory, zip code, or the organization’s name online through eBenefits.
 [Go to eBenefits](https://www.ebenefits.va.gov/ebenefits/vso-search).
 2. Use the VA Office of General Counsel’s list of VA-recognized organizations and VA-accredited individuals.
 You can get more information about choosing a representative or filing a complaint about your representative.
 [See the VA Office of General Counsel list](www.va.gov/ogc/apps/accreditation/index.asp).